English (ENG)

 Introduces students to English-language literature written by North American Latinos and Latinas.
 Topics include the legacy of Spanish colonialism, the dissemination of Mexican, Cuban, Puetro Rican, and Dominican cultures, the development of "Spanglish," and the controversy over immigration and the border.
 We will read such authors as Rudolfo Anaya, Richard Rodriguez, Sandra Cisneros, Ana Castillo, Jimmy Santiago Baca, and Junot Diaz.
 Typically offered: Alternate Years.

-Studies selected works of such British Romantic writers, including Blake, Wordsworth, Coleridge, Byron, Keats, and the Shelleys.
+Studies selected works of such British Romantic writers as Blake, Wordsworth, Coleridge, Byron, Keats, and the Shelleys.
 Typically offered: Alternate Years.

 ENG 3351 Victorian Literature (5 Credits)